LeadWoods0902/DandD_Nightmare_Plague/Groups/Artificer's Guild.md

 The guild worked in tandem with the [[Builder's guild]] to construct [[Addun Brokvar]]

-Notable discoveries include the ability to harnes
+Notable discoveries include the ability to harness the power of the [[Echo Snapper]]